rafid29mehda/AI-in-Healthcare/Roadmap.md

      - **Clinical Decision Support Systems (CDSS)**: How AI-driven systems improve decision-making based on electronic health records (EHR), clinical notes, and other patient data.

 #### **2. Create an Outline for the Paper**
    Draft a high-level outline based on the structure suggested earlier.
-Your initial outline could look like this:
+The initial outline could look like this:
    - **Introduction & Motivation**
    - **AI in Medical Imaging**
    - **AI in Genomics & Precision Medicine**